Alex Salinas, MS, AT, ATC, CSAS - The Center for Physical Rehabilitation (CPR) / Forest Hills Northern High School

-To hear from Shannon herself about her experiences in the athletic training field, check out her responses below:
+To hear from Alex himself about his experiences in the athletic training field, check out his responses below:

-Without sharing any Patient Health Information, what is your most memorable moment as an Athletic Trainer?
+Without sharing any PHI of course, what is your most memorable moment as an Athletic Trainer?

-What advice would you give others, either currently in the profession or considering becoming an Athletic Trainer?
+What advice would you give others, either in the profession or considering becoming an Athletic Trainer?

-What do you feel people outside of your profession should know about your profession?
+What do you feel people outside of your profession should know about Athletic Trainers?

-What is the key to being successful in the world of athletic training and sports medicine?
+What is the key to being successful in Athletic Training?

 You have to "show up" every day.
 Yes, there are less glamorous parts of the job and yes, you're busy--but it's part of the job!
 Communicate, communicate, communicate.
 Document and hold yourself and patients accountable.
 Understand that mistakes are inevitable--no one is perfect--learn from those mistakes.
 Do not take yourself too seriously and keep the ego in check.
 Winning is great, patient health is greater.
 Oh, and dry clothes and socks go a long way, so acquire rain gear and water resistant shoes before it is too late.
 Like many things, it is better to have it and not need it than to need it and not have it.